hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 ## Configuration

 Configuration is done via the config file at `~/.config/hypr/hyprlock.conf`.
-It is not required, but recommended.
-Without it, locking shows the current screen.
+This file must exist to run `hyprlock`.

 ### Variable types